zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 Learn how to do the following:

 - Add security rules to your existing VCN
-- Create and apply a stack in Resource Manager
+- Create and apply a stack in Resource Manager to create the workshop-installed compute instance
 - Connect to your compute instance via a browser and set up your desktop
 - Download the labs files